mikage-emu/3dbrew/content/3DS_Development_Unit_Software.md

 'StreetPass Management', in 'System Settings' (StreetPass Management is accessible from retail 3DSs).
 The functions of this application:

-- <Y> BOX Options - this opens up a sub menu with the following options(when hovering over Nintendo 3DS Sounds BOX - the only one I can test the app with):
+- &lt;Y&gt; BOX Options - this opens up a sub menu with the following options(when hovering over Nintendo 3DS Sounds BOX - the only one I can test the app with):